cfpb/consumerfinance.gov/docs/wagtail-migrations.md

 that correspond to the changed model and all revisions of that page.
 It also needs to be able to manipulate the StreamField contents.

-There is no automatic generation mechanism like there is for schema migrations.
-You must write the script by hand that automates the transfer of data from old fields to new fields.

 As described in the
 [editing a component guide](../editing-components/#editing-a-field),